How to get ratings and reviews for your business

 Reviews or testimonials are mostly said to work based on social proof.
 Social proof is a psychological process in which people copy the behavior of others in an attempt to reflect correct behavior.
 In addition, search engines are increasingly looking for that proof as well.
 In this post, I’ll look at how reviews work, how you can get them, and how structured data can help bring them to the search results.
 Plus, we’ve got some great tips for getting reviews from the experts at Opinew.

 If you’re a business owner, one of your online goals should be getting more reviews from your (satisfied) customers.
-It’s important to get reviews or ratings, because these help Google determine the value of your company or products for its users.
+Getting reviews or ratings is important because these help Google determine the value of your company or products for its users.
 If you have a lot of four-star and five-star ratings, Google considers you a more valuable result on their search result pages, contributing to better rankings for your site.
 In this post, we’ll dig a bit deeper into reviews and convince you to ask your customers to rate you.
 Of course, loads of positive reviews will also help build trust for your potential customers.

-Before we get started, let’s get clear about some details.
+Before we get started, let’s clarify some details.
 When is something a review, and when is it just a rating?
 And what about testimonials?
 These terms are often used, and sometimes they mean something similar.
 So, what is the difference between testimonials, ratings, and reviews?

 Testimonials